galaxyproject/training-material/Introduction/tutorials/Introduction.md

 ## Recovering exon info and displaying data in genome browsers

 Congratulations! you have now determined which exons on chromosome 22 have the highest number of SNPS, but what else can we learn about them?
 One way to learn more about a genetic location is to view it in a genome browser.
 However, in the process of getting our answer, we have lost information about the location of these exons on the chromosome.
-But fear not, Galaxy saves all of your data, so we can recover this information back into our file quite easily.
+But fear not, Galaxy saves all of your data, so we can recover this information quite easily.

 :pencil2: ***Hands on!***